-The first public library in Albertville was started in a room where the Masonic Lodge stored coal in 1939.
-A handful of books and a part-time librarian were provided by the National Youth Administration.
-Local citizens and a bookmobile supplemented the venture, but the little library closed in 1943, due in part to World War II.
-Judge Mack Kilcrease stored the books, and in 1953 Albertville citizens, the Jaycees, and the Junior Chamber of Commerce became interested in opening a library.
-The city granted permission for the use of a small room on the second floor of the old City Hall and gave $15 per month to apply toward the salary of the librarian, Mrs. Gladys Brannon.
+The first public library in Albertville started in 1939, in a room where the Masonic Lodge had previously stored its coal.
+A handful of books and a part-time librarian, provided by the National Youth Administration, was the sum of the fledgling library's content.
+Local citizens and a bookmobile supplemented the venture, but the library closed in 1943, due in part to World War II.
+Judge Mack Kilcrease assumed responsibility for and stored the books while the library was hiatus.
+In 1953, Albertville citizens, the Jaycees, and the Junior Chamber of Commerce became interested in opening a library.
+The city granted permission for the use of a small room on the second floor of the Old City Hall and gave $15 per month to apply toward the salary of the Head Librarian, Mrs. Gladys Brannon.

-In 1957 the library took over almost the entire second floor above the City Hall.
-Still growing in the following years, a new library was constructed at 200 Jackson Street in 1963 and opened for the public in 1964.
-Mrs. Brannon resigned as librarian in March of 1963 and Mrs. Mona Fricks was named as her successor.
+In 1957, the library took over almost the entire second floor of the Old City Hall.
+In the years that followed, a new library was constructed at 200 Jackson Street in 1963 and opened for public use in 1964.
+Mrs. Brannon resigned as Head Librarian in March of 1963 and Mrs. Mona Fricks was named as her successor.
 The library experienced expansion with the construction of a new Conference Room, the Winston Walker, Jr. Civil War Collection and Rare Book Room and the Emily G. Rudolph Addition, dedicated on July 21, 1980.

-In 1994, Mrs. Fricks retired and Mrs. Lisa Rowell was named librarian.
-Later that year, the library automated its holdings, approximately 80,000, and received a gift from the estate of O.H. and Bob Finney.
+In 1994, Mrs. Fricks retired and Mrs. Lisa Rowell was named Library Director.
+Later that year, the library automated its holdings, approximately of approximately 80,000 items and received a gift from the estate of O.H. and Bob Finney.
 These funds were used as the impetus to construct a Children's Section on the second floor and install an elevator.
-The second floor is approximately 3,000 square feet and features three window seat reading areas for the children.

-In 2014, an Albertville citizen donated funds to build a custom oak circulation desk with granite countertops.
-In 2015 the same donor donated funds to purchase a 10’ projection screen, projector, and professional sound equipment to use in the library’s meeting room.
+In 2014, an Albertville citizen donated funds to build a custom oak circulation desk with granite counter tops.
+In 2015 the same donor contributed funds to purchase a 10’ projection screen, projector, and professional sound equipment to use in the library’s meeting room.